+The region-wide benefits of energy efficiency as a resource has been a key underpinning of Council power plans since 1980.
+They key focus of this paper is the distribution of those benefits among regional entities and the challenges faced in implementing efficiency programs on Bonneville and its customer utilities.
 Each of the seven power plans produced by the Council have called for development of all cost-effective energy efficiency as part of the electric system resource mix.
 The Council takes a long-term regional perspective when developing its power plans.
 All resource costs and all benefits are included in the economic analysis for both demand- and supply-side resources - regardless of who pays the cost and who receives the benefits.
 Under this analytic framework, the value of energy efficiency includes power system benefits as well as benefits to participants adopting efficiency measures, and to society through reduced total cost including environmental impact.
 The Council's Seventh Power Plan analysis provides assessment of regional value of energy efficiency, including energy, capacity, deferred transmission and distribution costs, non-energy impacts, and CO2 risk.

 The Seventh Power Plan did not analyze how these regional values are distributed across utilities.
 The Council recognizes that individual utilities will face different situations with respect to the timing and type of least-cost resource development - including the relative cost-effectiveness of energy efficiency.
 Some utilities have surplus energy supply, and some have near-term energy deficits.
 Utilities differ on the need for new summer or winter peak capacity, for transmission, and for distribution system expansion.
 Regulatory requirements also differ between states.
 These differences can create variance in the value of energy efficiency between individual utilities and the region in aggregate.
-In addition, nearly half of the electric power consumed in the region is produced and delivered by the federal power system.
+In addition, over one-third of the electric power consumed in the region is produced and delivered by the federal power system.
 The regulatory framework and rate structures for marketing federal power through the Bonneville Power Administration (Bonneville) also create differences in how the benefits of energy efficiency are distributed.

-The distribution of impacts on Bonneville and its customer utilities is a key focus of this paper.
 The Council's Seventh Plan Action Plan recognized that the adverse distribution of costs versus benefits of efficiency across the Bonneville system could inhibit its development.
 The Action Plan called for analysis of the value to Bonneville and identification of barriers created by either the way Bonneville implements its energy efficiency program or the way it recovers costs through its power and transmission rates (Action items BPA-5, BPA-6 and BPA-7).
+While not attempting to resolve or respond to these Action Items on behalf of Bonneville, the Council does have the expertise and authority to provide a regional look at the value of energy efficiency, an evaluation that includes a focus particularly on Bonneville and the portion of the regional load served by Bonneville's customers, given the Council's and Bonneville's obligations under the Act. .

-SUMMARY OF REGIONAL BENEFITS (SECTION 2)
+SUMMARY OF REGIONAL BENEFITS

-From a regional perspective the benefits of energy efficiency include electric utility system benefits, participant benefits, and societal benefits.
+Section 2 of the paper describes how, from a regional perspective, the benefits of energy efficiency include electric utility system benefits, participant benefits, and societal benefits.
 The benefits that accrue to the power system represent a long-term planning perspective that considers all costs and benefits over a twenty-year planning period regardless of who pays or receives the direct benefit.